The majority of diets and other weight loss plans work on the basis of reduced calorie intake and increased energy output.

 Goat’s cheese, 20g – Saturated fat: 2.8 g (52 Calories)

-Cheese is a high calorie, high fat food but also may be linked with addictive eating habits according to a 2015 study into food cravings published by the University of Michigan.
+Cheese is a high calorie, high fat food that is linked with addictive eating habits.
+A 2015 study into food cravings published by the University of Michigan confirms this.
 In a survey carried out on 500 students called the Yale Food Addiction Scale, pizza was identified as the most addictive food, and in part, this is due to the liberal cheese topping.
 Enjoy your cheese nibbles but keep a very close eye on portion size.

 I understand the need for a long-term healthy eating plan but I would like to do a short term diet.
 There are so many to choose from.
 Which do you recommend?

 The diet voted number one by experts for fast weight loss was actually developed for the treatment of hypertension (high blood pressure) by the US National Institutes of Health.
 The DASH (Dietary Approach to Stop Hypertension) eating plan was voted the best weight loss regime by health professionals.

 DASH was developed by the National Heart, Lung and Blood Institute and beat hands down other diets such as the 5:2 Fast Diet, Dukan and Paleo (caveman) diets in areas such as weight loss (both in the long and short term), whether it meets recommended nutritional needs, ease to maintain and health risks.
 Furthermore, both the American Heart Association and the American College of Cardiology recommend the DASH diet in their new guidelines to prevent heart disease and strokes.